barseghyanartur/django-admin-timeline/docs/index.rst

 =====================
 django-admin-timeline
 =====================
 A Facebook-like timeline app for Django admin.
-It's very similar to built-in feature `Daily progress`, but then has a nicer templates and infinite scroll implemented.
+It's very similar to built-in feature Daily progress, but has nicer templates and infinite scroll.
 Actions are broken up by day, then by action.
-Filtering by user (multiple select) and content type (multiple select) is implemented.
+It's possible to filter actions by user (multiple select) and content type (multiple select).

 .. image:: https://img.shields.io/pypi/v/django-admin-timeline.svg
    :target: https://pypi.python.org/pypi/django-admin-timeline